kiranbagul/perseus-engineering-coding-challange/README.md

 - Mysql : Using persistent volume conf and authentication, database containers are without credentials for demo purpose currently
 - Automated API documentation  with swagger-ui integration
 - Each service will go seperate repository, with CI/CD integrated
-- Intergration of pact framework, for consumer driven contracts and integration testing
+- Integration of pact framework, for consumer driven contracts and integration testing
+- Better error message handling